jaxxstorm/leebriggs.co.uk/_posts/2025-06-08-secure-mcp-connectivity.md

 - networks
 ---

 You can't escape it.
-Everywhere you turn in the tech ecosystem, AI is everywhere.
+Everywhere you turn in the tech ecosystem, AI is there.

 ![Dwight](/img/dwight-angela.jpeg)